 Even if managers want to set an example by appearing to work all the time (which we’d argue is a poor choice anyway), they’re doing themselves a disservice by missing out on thinking time.
 Despite the pressure to appear constantly busy, thinking is a critical part of innovation.

-Taking time to think is how we let ideas develop.
-Slow hunches take time to appear, then hit us like a lightning bolt if we give them space.
+Taking time to think is a crucial part of self-care, and it’s how we let ideas develop.
+Slow hunches take a while to appear, then hit us like a lightning bolt given enough time and space.

 Thinking - and having a brain in an optimal state to create things - is best done during or after a period of rest, not in the middle of juggling other tasks.